Stock events for Alphabet, Inc. (GOOG)

 Overview of Alphabet, Inc.’s business

-Alphabet Inc. (GOOG) is a multinational technology conglomerate headquartered in Mountain View, California, serving as the parent company for Google and other subsidiaries.
-It operates in the Information Technology sector, specifically the Internet Software/Services industry, generating revenue primarily from advertising.
-The company's major products and platforms are categorized into Google Services, Google Cloud, and Other Bets.
-Google Services includes search and advertising, Android, Chrome, Gmail, Google Maps, Google Play, YouTube, Gemini, and hardware products.
-Google Cloud provides enterprise-level cloud computing solutions.
-Other Bets includes emerging businesses and long-term projects like Waymo, Calico Life Sciences, Verily, Wing, Fiber, CapitalG, GV, and X Development.
+Alphabet, Inc. operates in the Information Technology sector, with businesses structured into Google Services, Google Cloud, and Other Bets.
+Google Services includes Google Search, Android, Chrome, Google Maps, Gmail, Google Play, YouTube, Gemini, Pixel phones, Google Nest, and online advertising services.
+Google Cloud provides enterprise-level cloud computing solutions, AI, cybersecurity, data analytics, and Google Workspace.
+Other Bets houses emerging businesses like Waymo, Calico Life Sciences, Verily, CapitalG, and GV.

 GOOG’s Geographic footprint